 Learning How to Grow a Mexican Flame Vine

-Plant seeds into a sunny area with well drained soil.
-Growing Mexican flame vines are not picky about soil and will sprout in poor soil and rocky areas.
+Mexican flame flower is easily started in the garden from seed in spring.
+An herbaceous perennial or evergreen in USDA plant hardiness zones 8 and above, Mexican flame flower grows as an annual in lower zones.
+Rapid growth allows for development of foliage and flowers before the plant faces die back from frost.
+Flame vine care includes trimming the plant back to encourage a new flush of blooms in summer.
+Pruning as part of flame vine care encourages blooms throughout the plant; those not pruned only flower at the top of the climbing vine.
+Plant seeds in a sunny area with well-drained soil.
+Mexican flame vines are not picky about soil and will sprout in poor soil and rocky areas.
 A more profuse display of blooms occurs in organic soils, but soil that is too rich may cause growing Mexican flame vines to get out of hand.
 The same is true with fertilization, so go easy on feeding as part of flame vine care.

 Additional Flame Vine Care

+Once established in the landscape, caring for Mexican flame vines is low maintenance.
+The plant is drought tolerant but will benefit from the occasional watering during dry periods.
 Take cuttings from the Mexican flame flower to overwinter in areas where it is grown as an annual.
 Learning how to grow a Mexican flame vine for next year can also be done by collecting and saving seeds.